 Portland Schools with Game Design Programs

 - Mt.
-Hood Community College offers Portland's only degree program in computer game development, at the associate's level.
-This school is about 17 miles from downtown Portland.
+Hood Community College offers Portland's only degree program in computer game development, awarding an associate's degree.
+This school is about eight miles from downtown Portland.

 - For students on a budget, Portland Community College offers multimedia and computer science programs with coursework related to game design at the certificate and associate's degree levels.
 This school has a campus about five miles from downtown, and another that is about eight miles away.